-As shown in Figure 3 QFS is implemented as a file server running in user space and exporting a 9P interface [20].
+As shown in Figure 3 QFS is implemented as a file server running in user space using the FUSE interface [41].
 Clients pose standard POSIX file system operations to the Kernel Interface via systems calls.
-The Virtual File System forwards the requests to the 9P File System Client kernel module, as is standard for mountable file systems.
-The 9P client kernel module serializes the calls and passes the messages to the QFS Software service running the file server code in user space.
+The Virtual File System forwards the requests to the FUSE Kernel Module, as is standard for mountable file systems.
+The FUSE client kernel module serializes the calls and passes the messages to the QFS Software running the file server code in user space.

-The 9P Service Library implements the listening part of the service which receives the messages from the kernel and decodes the specific 9P operations, which resemble POSIX file systems operations.
-The QFS File System
+The FUSE Library implements the listening part of the service which receives the messages from the kernel and decodes the specific file system operations.
+The QFS File System Interface implements handler routines for the various file system operations and interacts with the other components of the system.

-Figure 3: The QFS prototype software architecture is a single-host file server exporting a 9P interface that allows clients to the POSIX file system interface to pass Quasar expressions.
+Figure 3: The QFS prototype software architecture is a single-host file server exporting a FUSE interface that allows clients to the POSIX file system interface to pass Quasar expressions.